131 High Street, Oxford, Oxfordshire, OX1 4DH 01865 727463

 You will find The Chequers in Oxford within a short stroll of Queen Street, St Aldates and Cornmarket Street - however you won't find another like it.

 Step in to discover a traditional pub of unique character, revered for its eclectic range of real ales and its quality pub food, which are served, as they should be, with a generous measure of famous British hospitality.

 Much of the interior of our pub dates from the 1500s when an old tenement belonging to a moneylender was rebuilt as a tavern.
 The chequerboard was the symbol of the money-changer, having its origins in the checked cloth used by the Romans in their calculations ? hence Chancellor of the Exchequer.
 Our pub once exhibited strange animals discovered by 17th Century explorers and technological marvels of the age.

-The Chequers is one of many rare gems in the Nicholson's collection of great British pubs, reputed for their distinctive buildings, intriguing history and vibrant atmosphere.
+The Chequers is one of many rare gems in the Nicholson's collection of iconic and great British pubs — held in the highest of regards for their distinctive buildings, intriguing history and vibrant atmosphere.